 My name is Aube.
 It rhymes with globe.
 And it's French for Dawn.
 People sometimes think it's short for Aubergine, my nickname, hence those little eggplants up at the top.
 But although I am the child of hippy parents, they were (thankfully) not (quite) hippy enough to actually name me Aubergine.

 I grew up with a French Canadian mom who loved to cook with cream, butter, and meat (including the weird and wacky animal bits such as tongues, hearts, kidneys, etc.) and a yoghurt-making, bread-baking vegetarian stepdad who thrives on things like mustard greens, vegetable stews, and onion sandwiches.
 Somewhere in between these polarities is where I learned how to cook.
 My cooking is influenced by a love of Mediterranean food from time spent living in France, Italy, and Tunisia coupled with a passion for real food produced in a sustainable way.
-(I will go out of my way to avoid genetically engineered foods (GMOs) and you can read why here).
 This blog is an homage of sorts to my mom who was a creative and adventurous cook, a passionate gardener, and whose enthusiasm for food was quite contagious.
 I like to make and share her many culinary inventions and traditions since it's a way for me to remember her and keep her recipes alive.

-Since starting this blog, many marvellous things have happened, including being nominated for a 2014 James Beard Award, receiving Saveur Magazine's 2012 Best Food Blog Award in the video category, creating a new Kitchen Vignettes series on PBS Food, and becoming a regular contributor to Edible Toronto Magazine and Reader's Digest.
+Since starting this blog, many marvellous things have happened, including being twice nominated for a James Beard Award in 2014 and 2015, receiving Saveur Magazine's 2012 Best Food Blog Award in the video category, creating a new Kitchen Vignettes series on PBS Food, and becoming a regular contributor to Edible Toronto Magazine and Reader's Digest.
 Blogging has helped me become a better recipe developer, food writer, photographer and video maker.
 I'm honoured that my work has been featured on:

 Some of my favorite foods include, in no particular order: tapioca pudding, rabbit, buckwheat, butter, garlic, rosemary, maple syrup, harissa, fennel, creme caramel, duck